Skip to main content

 • Directions hearing – a hearing where the judge gives instructions about what needs to be done to get the case ready for trial.
 Often everyone is able to agree what should be included in this list of instructions.

 • Case management conference – a hearing to talk about how to run the case.
-What needs to be done and who will do it?
+It covers what needs to be done and who will do it.
 You can find a short film about case management conferences on the Ministry of Justice YouTube channel.

 • Preliminary hearing – If the judge thinks that a hearing is necessary in a small claim before the trial, it may be referred to as a preliminary hearing.